SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 "Oh yeah, almost forgot to mention this, but we've started joining the others in direct firefights with Nano's magic."
 I follow up.

 "I see.
-I presume it can now be considered stable enough for attacking?"
+I presume it can now be considered stable enough for retaliating?"
 Rin asks.

 "Yeah.
 It's helping out by a *massive* margin, and hasn't gone unstable the entire time."
 I answer.

 Actually, hold on...

-"Wait.
-Nano, you doing okay?"
+"Wait a second... hey, Nano, you doing okay?"
 I ask, *just* remembering that his magic capacity isn't unlimited.
-He nods in response.
+He turns his head in confusion, but nods in response shortly after.
 "Alright, good."

 "Is something wrong?"
 Chinatsu asks.

-"Just remembered that stored magic isn't necessarily unlimited."
+"Just remembered that his stored magic isn't necessarily unlimited."
 I answer.

-"Wasn't it mentioned that Nano's magic capacity is higher than everyone else's by an order of magnitude?"
+"Uh, but wasn't it mentioned that his magic capacity is higher than everyone else's by an order of magnitude?"
 Kai questions.

 "I remember that clear as day, but we've never had to use it to *this* extent."
 I follow up.